vandermeerlab/papers/Carey_etal_submitted/readme.md

-Code used for processing, analysis and visualization in Carey, Tanaka and van der Meer, "Reward revaluation biases hippocampal sequence content away from the preferred outcome" (submitted, e-mail mvdm at dartmouth dot edu for a preprint)
+Code used for processing, analysis and visualization in Carey, Tanaka and van der Meer, "Reward revaluation biases hippocampal sequence content away from the preferred outcome" (submitted)

 Makes extensive use of the
 [vandermeerlab codebase](https://github.com/vandermeerlab/vandermeerlab);